ashutoshsanghi3/AWS-CFT-TF-EKS-RDS/README.md

     - **Secondary (Failover) Record:** Points to the Terraform provisioned Load Balancer in Region 2.
   - Health checks are configured on the primary load balancer's endpoint to detect availability.
   - If the health check fails, Route 53 automatically fails over DNS resolution to the secondary load balancer.

-### Benefits
-- Users are automatically routed to the healthy application endpoint without manual intervention.
-- Provides multi-region resilience and high availability.

 ### Implementation Notes
 - Ensure both load balancers have DNS names registered as Alias targets in Route 53.